Decomposed Dog Found Hanging Near River Thames Pier

-The RSPCA is appealing for information after the decomposed body of a dog was found hanging from a tree on the banks of the River Thames near St. George Wharf Pier, Vauxhall.
+The RSPCA is hunting for clues after a dog’s rotting body was discovered hanging from a tree by the River Thames near St. George Wharf Pier, Vauxhall.

-A member of the public spotted the dog’s remains on Tuesday morning (April 1) and alerted the animal charity.
-The white and tan-coloured canine, severely decomposed and hanging from a tree branch, was located below a pathway near the Riverside pub.
+A member of the public stumbled on the gruesome scene on Tuesday morning (April 1) and alerted the animal charity.
+The white and tan dog, badly decomposed, was hanging from a branch beneath a path close to the Riverside pub.

-Due to the difficult-to-reach location, RSPCA Animal Rescue Officer (ARO) Julia Pernas enlisted the help of the London Fire Brigade to retrieve the dog’s body from the riverbank.
+The tricky location forced RSPCA Animal Rescue Officer Julia Pernas to call in the London Fire Brigade.
+Together, they retrieved the dog’s body from the riverbank.

-The RSPCA is urging anyone with information about the incident or who may have seen suspicious activity near the pier to come forward.
+The charity is desperate for anyone with information about the incident or suspicious activity near the pier to come forward.

-The collaboration between the RSPCA and the London Fire Brigade highlights the importance of multi-agency cooperation in animal welfare cases.
-The RSPCA continues to investigate and is determined to uncover how and why the dog ended up in such a tragic state.
+This grim discovery highlights the vital cooperation between RSPCA and London Fire Brigade in tackling cruel animal abuse cases.
+The RSPCA is determined to uncover the truth behind how the dog ended up in such a tragic state.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.